industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Job_publishing_settings](graphics/Trace_Job_publishing_settings.png)

 The publication to Databus can be deleted by clicking to the button Delete Publication in meat beals menu of corresponding Trace Job.
+(This is not understandable: With delete you are stoping/disabling the furture publishing on Databus.
+You can't delete past events.)

 ![Deleting_Databus_Publication_1](graphics/Deleting_Databus_Publication_1.png)